 Ah, abbreviations.
-Lawyers commonly use abbreviations to reference legislation because politicians enjoy selecting long-winded names for the laws they enact.
+Lawyers commonly use abbreviations to reference legislation because politicians enjoy selecting long-winded names for legislation.
 I certainly do as an Internet attorney.
-In certain cases, the abbreviations can conflict, which can lead to confusion.
+In certain cases, abbreviations can conflict, which can lead to confusion.
 We have such a situation here.

-The California Online Privacy Protection Act is referred to as “CoPPA”.
-However, there is a federal law known as the Children’s Online Privacy Protection Act with the same abbreviation.
-To differentiate between the laws, commentators customarily use a lower case “o” to reference the California legislation or “CalOPPA”.
-“COPPA” refers to the federal law.
+The California Online Privacy Protection Act is referred to as “CalOPPA.”
+However, there is a federal privacy law known as the Children’s Online Privacy Protection Act with a similar abbreviation.
 Keep this in mind and you should avoid confusion when reading different articles on the two laws.